 Free PreCheck, Global Entry, or NEXUS

 There's a growing list of travel credit cards that will cover the cost of Global Entry or TSA PreCheck.
 The Aeroplan card will do that too – with a sweetener.

-The Aeroplan® Credit Card's $100 credit for trusted traveler programs will also work towards NEXUS, which is essentially the Canadian version of Global Entry.
-It's the first travel rewards credit card to offer a credit towards NEXUS enrollment.
+The *aeroplan credit card* $100 credit for trusted traveler programs will also work towards NEXUS, which is essentially the Canadian version of Global Entry.

 Either way, the credit will cover up to $100 once every four years.

 Earlier this year, The *aeroplan credit card* officially added a new – yet familiar – benefit.
 It's called Pay Yourself Back and it is a potentially very lucrative way to use your Aeroplan points to pay for travel.